-The separation distance between the transmitter and receiver can be extended up to 10 meters by using additional fiber.
+The distance between the transmitter and receiver can be extended up to 40 meters by using fiber.
 To purchase this additional fiber, determine the length desired and contact the distributor from whom you purchased this kit.
-If you do not know who that distributor is, please see our web site for assistance (see page 30 for our address.)
+Industrial Fiber Optics' part number is IF-C-D1000.
+If you cannot determine who that distributor is, please contact Industrial Fiber Optics for assistance.
+(See page 32 for contact numbers.)